bperez3237/my-personal-website/README.md

 # Project Template: React/Rails API

+My personal website created using Ruby on Rails and React JS.
+See my about me, project links, and other websites you can connect with me on.

 ## Description

 This project is scaffolded so that you can build a React frontend and Rails